Crazy Financial Perks of Being President

 During the Obama administration, first lady Michelle Obama began work on what would become a massive White House garden.
 It was one of Mrs. Obama’s most visible legacies, and the fruits of her labor appear on the White House menu.

-Current first lady Melania Trump appears to be carrying on the tradition.
-Mrs. Trump has kept the garden intact and even followed Mrs. Obama’s tradition of hosting schoolchildren there to enjoy the pleasures of growing, harvesting and, of course, eating.
+Former first lady Melania Trump appeared to be carry on the tradition.
+Mrs. Trump kept the garden intact and even followed Mrs. Obama’s tradition of hosting schoolchildren there to enjoy the pleasures of growing, harvesting and, of course, eating.

 Your Visitors Enjoy a Fantastic Guest House